Skip to main content

 Advantages

-• Opens pelvic outlet to its maximum width (up to an extra one-to-two centimeters)
+• Opens the pelvic outlet to its widest (up to 1–2 extra centimeters)

 • May require less bearing down

-• Helpful if you do not feel the urge to push
+• Helpful if you don’t feel a strong urge to push

 Semi-Sitting/Upright